We wanted to:

 By keeping the task within the QA division, we wanted to maintain the condition that no developer resources need to be allocated for functional testing of the developments – the QA manager is the third chance to find logical loops, resp. bugs as well as run development and testing simultaneously.

-Which cloud-based service should we choose?
+Which cloud-based service or technology should we choose?

 When selecting body clouds, we first considered the following aspects: